bassio/omicexperiment/README.md

 This package is released as open-source, under a BSD License.
 Please see COPYING.txt.

 ## Documentation
-Please see the docs folder in the package, it contains Jupyter notebooks that runs you through most of the current package functionality.
+Please see the doc folder in the package, it contains Jupyter notebooks that runs you through most of the current package functionality.

 ## Acknowledgements
 Thank you to all the great python bioinformatics and data science community for releasing their code as open source.